tyage/blog.tyage.net/content/post/2020-05-09-matrix-parameter/index.md

 So, if the request URI is `http://localhost:8090/FOO/../BAR`, Shiro cleans it and thinks it should be `http://localhost:8090/BAR`.
 But if the URI is `http://localhost:8090/FOO;/../BAR`, Shiro thinks it is `http://localhost:8090/FOO` and applies the filter for `/FOO`.

-I could bypass the authentication filter in the sample application with this command: `curl 'http://localhost:9080/unauthorized;/../s/home' --path-as-is`.
+As a result, I could bypass the authentication filter in the sample application with this command: `curl 'http://localhost:9080/unauthorized;/../s/home' --path-as-is`.
 It shows the home page without login because Shiro does not restrict the access to `/unauthorized` and Spring returns the result of `/s/home`!

 To make it more clear, I will show how Shiro and Spring Framework treat this request URI.